odk-x/docs/src/tables-sample-app-install.rst

       .. tip::

-        You can also :ref:`login by scanning a QR code.<services-login-with-qr>`
+        You can also :ref:`login by scanning a QR code.<services-using-qr-scanner>`

   3. Back out until you return to Tables.
   4. Follow the :ref:`services-using-sync` instructions (see :ref:`launching from Tables <services-using-sync-launch-other>`).